 Rarest Eye Color in Humans

 This is one of those questions that seems like it should have an easy answer when it really doesn’t.
-In fact, there is some debate over what the most rare eye color actually is.
+In fact, there is some debate over what the rarest eye color actually is.
 This is partly because "rare” itself can be a relative term, since one eye color might be very rare in a certain part of the world and extremely common in another.

 Though hard scientific evidence is hard to come by, we can say with certainty what some of the less common colors are.